bagolol/errand_runner/README.md

   - add a reward to your task (errand_runner currency)
   - leave a feedback about errand_runner's users

+### user stories

+as a busy person
+so that I can outsource errands
+I would like to create a task

+as a busy person
+so that I can find a nearby helper
+I would like to place my task on a map visible to all

+as a busy person
+so that I can outsource many errands
+I would like to create a list of tasks

+as a busy person
+so that I can find nearby helpers
+I would like to place multiple tasks on a map visible to all

+as a helper
+so that I can fulfill a task
+I would like to see tasks near me

+as a busy person
+so that I can use this service
+I would like to be able to sign up/in/out

+as a helper
+so that I can be of service
+I would like to be able to sign up/in/out

+as a busy person
+So that I know the task is in hand
+I would like to be notified it has been accepted and by whom

+as a helper
+So that know where to deliver
+I would like the directions from point of collection to delivery address

 ### technology

 * errand_runner works on ios devices and was built using ionic